mjordan/irc/README.md

 // Read an object.
 CRUD methods on objects return a Guzzle response object.
 $response = $object->read('islandora:100');

 // Create an object.
-When we create a new object, we can assign a content
+When we create a new object, we can optionally assign a content
 // model and parent.
 Newly created objects have a pid property, e.g., $object->pid,
 // which can be used to add relationships or datastreams.
 $response = $object->create('islandora', 'admin', "My new object", "islandora:sp_basic_image", "islandora:testcollection");